alalfakawma/easyHex/README.md

 * all = (true/false) - true will show all hexagons.
 * clickColor = the color of the hexagon when clicked.
 * first, second, third, fourth, fifth, sixth = (true/false) - set all to false if you intend on using this.
 This will specify specific positions of the hexagon child.

+# Have not implemented text feature for menu text.
+# also parentSize and childSize should be same for now, need some math for the workaround which I can't think of yet.